DannyNemer/dantil/README.md

   // ...stuff...
   throw new Error('test failed')
 })
-// => Catches thrown error and prints a formatted stack trace
+// => Catches thrown exception and prints a formatted stack trace
 ```
 * * *